 In this article, we look at the ways you can prevent automatic app updates on a Mac.
 There are a few ways you can do this and apps that can make it quicker and easier to ensure you’ve only got the apps you need running on your Mac.

-3. Now click App Store menu > Preferences.
+3. Now, click App Store menu > Settings.

 These are known as background apps, and with some, they have launch agents that activate whenever a Mac is switched on.
 This potentially uses processing power, such as CPU and internet bandwidth.
 Apps shouldn’t be working unless you need them and agree to open them.